docker/docs/deploy/rbac/basics-create-subjects.md

 - version: ucp-2.2
   orlower: true
 next_steps:
-- path: /deploy/rbac/usermgmt-sync-with-ldap/
+- path: /deploy/rbac/basics-sync-with-ldap/
   title: Synchronize teams with LDAP
 - path: /datacenter/ucp/2.2/guides/admin/configure/external-auth/
   title: Integrate with an LDAP Directory
-- path: /deploy/rbac/usermgmt-define-roles/
+- path: /deploy/rbac/basics-define-roles/
-  title: Create roles to authorize access
+  title: Define roles with authorized API operations
+- path: /deploy/rbac/basics-group-resources/
+  title: Group and isolate cluster resources
-- path: /deploy/rbac/usermgmt-grant-permissions/
+- path: /deploy/rbac/basics-grant-permissions/
   title: Grant access to cluster resources
 ---

 {% if include.ui %}

-Users, teams, and organizations are referred to as subjects in Docker Enterprise Edition.
+Users, teams, and organizations are referred to as subjects in Docker EE.

 Individual users can belong to one or more teams but each team can only be in one organization.
 At the fictional startup, Acme Company, all teams in the